liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 ## Example: Overriding the fieldset Taglib Tag

 This example demonstrates changing the `liferay:aui` tag library's `fieldset` tag.
-Browsing the @product@ web application or the source code at `portal-web/docroot/html/taglib/aui/fieldset` reveals these files:
+Browsing the @sharepoint@ web application or the source code at `portal-web/docroot/html/taglib/aui/fieldset` reveals these files:

 - `start.jsp.readme`